documentationfor yFiles for HTML 3.0.0.1

 Independent Sets

 The Bipartition and the more general IndependentSets algorithms calculate partitions of unconnected nodes.
-This can for example be used when some limited resources (like pc working spaces) are required by entities/nodes (like employees) and there are restrictions/edges which entities/nodes may not use the same resource (employees working at the same time).
+This can be used, for example, when entities/nodes (like employees) require limited resources (like PC workstations) and there are restrictions/edges on which entities/nodes may use the same resource (e.g., employees working at the same time).

-Colored independent sets shows a graph instance where each node is colored with the color of its set.
+Colored independent sets shows a graph instance where each node is colored according to its set.
 No two adjacent nodes have the same color, and the number of colors is minimized.

 Colored independent sets